Pensions

 Tip 4 - Get impartial information or advice

-You should seriously consider seeking financial advice before changing your pension arrangements.
+You should consider seeking financial advice before changing your pension arrangements.

-If you can, it’s also a good idea to speak to a Financial Adviser.
-Since large amounts of money is often at stake, a Financial Adviser will be able to help you make the right decision.
-Do make sure that any Adviser you choose is regulated by the FCA.
+If you can, it’s also a good idea to speak to a financial adviser.
+Since large amounts of money are often at stake, a financial adviser will be able to help you make the right decision for you.
+Do make sure that any adviser you choose is regulated by the FCA.

 Further advice